Sable/wu-wei-handbook/create-new-implementation.md

 ## Automatic verification of the output's correctness

-The implementation runners are responsible for testing that an execution output corresponds to its expected value.
-If the output is invalid, the runner should either return a non-zero error code or throw an exception.
-The details depend on the execution environment implementation.

-For implementations whose output is non-scalar (ex: multidimensional arrays) but integer-based, it is usually convenient, application-independent, and fast to compute a checksum on the output value.
-The various templates show how to use readily available functions to do so.

-TODO: Provide list to reusable functions/libraries
+The automatic verification of output can help ensure that the different variations of implementation all behave consistently except for their performance characteristics.
+It also allows the automatic validation of compiler transformations.

-In addition, the tools can verify the output consistency between different implementation executions automatically if the execution of the runner specifies an output value for the execution:
+The tools can verify the output consistency between different implementation executions automatically.
+To ensure the mechanism is active, check that the 'benchmark.json' description file defines the expected outputs with the 'expected-output' property:

+    {
+        "type": "benchmark",
+        ...
+        "input-size": {
+            "small": ...,
+            ...
+        },
+        "expected-output": {
+            "small": expected_value
+        }
+    }

+After an execution, the verification will be made against the 'output' property of the JSON output of the implementation runner:

     {
         ...